🇧🇪

 🍟

-Ask two questions at the fritkot, not one
+Ask two questions at every fritkot, not one

-The frites fat question comes first: in Flanders, "Bakt u in plantaardige olie?" — in Wallonia and Brussels, "Vous faites frire à l'huile végétale?"
+The frying fat question comes first: in Flanders, "Bakt u in plantaardige olie?"
+In Wallonia and Brussels, "Vous faites frire a l'huile vegetale?"
 But confirming the frying medium and then adding a sauce without asking defeats the purpose.
 House mayonnaise at Belgian chip stands is egg-based, and many other house sauces contain egg or dairy.
-Ask about sauce ingredients separately, every time.
-Some chip stands in Ghent and Brussels now specifically advertise vegetable-oil frying — those are worth finding.
+Ask about each sauce separately, every time.
+Some chip stands in Ghent and Brussels now advertise vegetable-oil frying specifically.

 02

-Ghent has the highest concentration of dedicated vegan and vegan-friendly restaurants in Belgium — and one of the strongest in continental Europe.
-Time spent here calibrates your expectations usefully: the level of awareness and accommodation you find in Ghent is exceptional, not typical.
-Smaller Flemish and Walloon towns will require considerably more proactive communication and direct questions about ingredients.
+Ghent has the highest concentration of dedicated vegan and vegan-friendly restaurants in Belgium, and one of the strongest in continental Europe.
+Time spent here sets expectations well: the level of awareness and accommodation you find in Ghent is exceptional, not typical.
+Smaller Flemish and Walloon towns need more direct questions about every ingredient.
+HappyCow covers most reliable options in each city before you arrive.

 03